You Protect Them, Now Let Us Protect You

 What is Livestock Price Insurance?

 Livestock Price Insurance is a simple risk management tool that allows producers to purchase price protection on cattle and hogs, in the form of an insurance policy.
-It provides producers with protection aganst an unexpected drop in prices over a defined period of time.
+It provides producers with protection against an unexpected drop in prices over a defined period of time.
 This provides protection for the factors beyond the producer's control which influences the markets.
-The price insurance programs are market-driven and take into account price risk (commodity futures), currency risk and basis rick.

-Coverage is based on a number of market-driven factors and relfects a forecasted price (including currency and basis) over the length of the policy.
+Coverage is based on a number of market-driven factors and reflects a forecasted price (including currency and basis) over the length of the policy.

 - Calf - The calf product is offered in the spring (February - end of May)and covers the price risk a cow-calf producer faces selling calves in the fall market.
 The settlement index is based on the average price of a 600 pound steer.